lilyhdo/Bamboo-HockeyApp-Appium-ReactNative/running-automation-testing.md

 For examples of automation tests, go to https://github.com/kobiton/samples .

 Choose a language for your test script, and decide whether you want to test on Android or iOS, and either do a web test or an app test.
-Make sure in the code you specify your Kobiton username, API key, and information under desiredCaps.
+Make sure in the script you specify your Kobiton username, API key, and desiredCaps, which we retrieved in the previous section.

 In the below Node.JS script example, you can see the indicated fields and replace the information with your own.

 ![sample](assets/sample.png)

+> For more information on automation testing with Kobiton, visit [this link](https://docs.kobiton.com/automation-testing/automation-testing-with-kobiton/).

 ## 3. Run automation script on Bamboo

 ### 3.1 Create task to run automation test

+Bamboo projects provide dozens of task types that allow you to execute an action.
+In this guideline, we will be running the NodeJS test script so we will use task type `npm` to install the needed dependencies and then execute our test script.

 #### First task: npm install